CCAgentOrg/QuestCraft/docs/privacy.md

     *   **What it is:** An aggregated count of token usage, estimated cost, and time played.
     *   **How it's used:** This helps you keep track of your API usage.

-7.  **Other Session Data:** Small keys like `questcraft-current-page` and `questcraft-ai-connectivity-status` are used to remember your last visited page and the AI connection status for a smoother experience.

-A key point on security: Your API key is read from an environment variable and is sent **directly from your browser to the AI provider's API endpoint**.
-It is never transmitted to or through any server owned by us.

 ## How to Control Your Data

 You have complete control over the data stored in your browser.